This resource has been updated as part of the veterinary review process as of April 11, 2022.

 - Learning about the common vectors of avian influenza infection;

-- Identifying The policies and protocols of an organization to limit the spread of illness and disease. measures that can be taken at your sanctuary to minimize risk to both your residents and their caretakers;
+- Identifying Merck Veterinary Manual defines biosecurity as ”the implementation of measures that reduce the risk of the introduction and spread of disease agents [pathogens].” measures that can be taken at your sanctuary to minimize risk to both your residents and their caretakers;

 - Being able to identify common signs of avian influenza infection in residents and knowing what steps to take;